Progress for America's Children

 Early learning: Making quality preschool available for all 4-year-olds

-Building on the momentum for state-level reform unleashed by Race to the Top and other competitive funding programs, President Obama has proposed a set of strategic investments that aim to drive change and support strong teaching and learning for America's children.
-Among these changes are redesigning the nation's high schools so that students are prepared for college and career; strengthening science, technology, engineering and math (STEM) education; improving support for teachers and school leaders; and helping schools improve safety.
-Learn more about K-12 reform.
+Building on the momentum for state-level reform and innovation in our K-12 public schools unleashed by Race to the Top and other competitive funding programs, the Obama Administration has advanced strategic investments that aim to drive positive change and support strong teaching and learning for America's children.
+Among these changes are strengthening science, technology, engineering and math (STEM) education; improving support for teachers and school leaders; and helping schools improve safety.
+Learn more about progress in our schools, from kindergarten through 12th grade.

 Strengthening science, technology, engineering and math (STEM) education

 Economists project strong growth in careers related to science, technology, engineering and math (STEM), but far too few American students are proficient in mathematics and interested in a STEM career.
-The Obama administration proposes an aggressive push that will improve the delivery and impact of STEM education.
+The Obama Administration is committed to ensuring that all students have access to high-quality STEM learning opportunities that help them develop crucial critical thinking and problem-solving skills.
 Learn more about STEM.

 Teachers and leaders

 Nothing matters more to a child's experience in school than skilled, caring teachers and a strong principal.
-To help prepare our students to be engaged citizens and meet the demands of the increasingly complex and global economy, we need better systems to, recruit, prepare, support, retain, and reward outstanding teachers and leaders in America's schools.
-The Obama administration has laid out a plan to strengthen teaching and school leadership.
-Learn more about the teachers and leaders plan.
+To help prepare our students to be engaged citizens and to meet the demands of the increasingly complex and global economy, we need better systems to recruit, prepare, support, retain, and reward outstanding teachers and leaders in America's schools.
+The Obama Administration continues to support initiatives and programs that can strengthen teaching and school leadership.
+Learn more about the need for excellent teachers and leaders.

-Schools are, generally, the safest places for children in America, but the nation's conscience has been shocked by recent acts of horrific violence in schools.
+Schools are, generally, the safest places for children in America, but the nation's conscience has been shocked by acts of violence in schools.
 While these acts have changed communities forever, less dramatic moments of violence each day decrease students' sense of security, which is essential to their healthy growth and learning.
-In response, the President's plan to increase school safety and to decrease gun violence includes investments not only to prepare schools for emergencies, but also to create nurturing school climates.
+In response, Obama Administration has made important investments not only to prepare schools for emergencies, but also to create nurturing school climates.
 Learn more about school safety.

 Today, three-quarters of the fastest-growing occupations require more education and training than a high school diploma.
 Yet, among low-income students, less than one in 10 complete college.
-To address this challenge and ensure all students in America have the opportunity to attain higher education, the Obama administration is taking bold steps to reduce the escalating costs of college, including a signature initiative to provide unprecedented information to America's families.
-Learn more about making college affordable.
+To address this challenge and ensure all students in America have the opportunity to attain higher education, the Obama Administration is taking bold steps to reduce the escalating costs of college, including a signature initiative to provide unprecedented information to America's families.
+Learn more about making college affordable and ensuring students can be successful in higher education.

 Equity of opportunity